SAP/xml-tools/packages/prettier-plugin-xml/CONTRIBUTING.md

 # Contribution Guide

-This package does not have any unique development flows.
-Please see the top level [Contribution Guide](../../CONTRIBUTING.md).
+See the top level [Contribution Guide](../../CONTRIBUTING.md) for common development flows.

+## Playground

+The [playground.js](./scripts/playground.js) script can be used to inspect how @xml-tools/prettier-plugin-xml will format XML code snippets.